Country Specific Info.

 Travelers Who Require Accessibility Assistance.
 Lithuania’s Law on Equal Treatment prohibits discrimination against persons with disabilities.

+Public transportation: Public transportation generally has reserved seats for individuals with disabilities.
+In bigger cities, there are low-floor trolleybuses and buses, which are marked with special signs.
+Trains: For assistance getting on or off a train, contact the railway information center by telephone at (370) (5) 269-2121.
+Free assistance is not provided in all stations.
 Airports: At the airport, special assistance call buttons for persons with reduced mobility are located in the car parking lot, by the bus stop, and at the departing passenger boarding point on the second level of the passenger terminal.
 There are wheelchair-accessible bathrooms and elevators in the arrival and departure terminals.
+Reserved parking places for disabled individuals are marked with a wheelchair symbol on roads and in car parks.

 Students: See our Students Abroad page and FBI travel tips.